-All alleged sex offenses, involving dating violence, domestic violence, sexual assault, or stalking, are subject to FNU disciplinary action and will be adjudicated as discussed below (see "Procedures for Reporting Sex Discrimination and Sexual Harassment" and related sections).
-Hearings will be conducted by Title IX Coordinator, Title IX Deputy or be conducted by officials
+All alleged sex offenses, involving dating violence, domestic violence, sexual assault, or stalking, are subject to FNU disciplinary action and will be adjudicated as discussed below (see "Procedures For Reporting Sex Discrimination And Sexual Harassment" and related sections).
+Hearings will be conducted by an official who received annual training, and will include a prompt, fair, and impartial process.
+The decision will be made based on a clear and convincing evidence standard.

-Both the victim and the accused are entitled to choose one person to accompany them throughout the hearing, including the opportunity to be accompanied to any related meeting or proceeding by the advisor of their choice.
-Both the victim and the accused will be informed simultaneously of the outcome of the hearing that arises from an allegation of dating violence, domestic violence, sexual assault, or stalking
+Both the victim and the accused are entitled to choose one person to accompany them throughout the hearing.
+Both the victim and the accused will be informed simultaneously of the outcome of the hearing.
+A student found guilty of sexual misconduct could be criminally prosecuted and/or expelled from FNU.